Kanban Fundamentals & the “Kanban vs Scrum” Decision Tree

 • Cumulative Flow Diagram (CFD); spot bottlenecks at a glance.

-• Flow Efficiency; time spent working ÷ total lead time.
+• Flow efficiency; working time ÷ total lead time.

-Pro tip: Aim for stability before speed; a predictable system can always be accelerated later.
+Pro tip; Aim for stability before speed.
+A predictable system can always be accelerated later; an unstable system burns people and lies with metrics.

 Day-in-the-Life of a Kanban Team